Fractured Magic: Chapter Twenty-Seven

 “Everyone in the world has an aura—a sort of glow around them that only I can see.
 Depending on the emotion, the color, texture, and brightness vary.
 It’s hard to interpret, sometimes, but I’m very good.”

 “Sort of.
-I can tell if someone wishes him harm.
+I can tell if someone might harm him.
 It seems silly, but it’s an important distinction.
-I see the emotion, not the action, but for me to see it, it must be tied to an action.
+I see the emotion and not the action, but in order for me to see it, it must be tied to an action.
 You opened your mouth to answer Ms. Taylor’s offer, and I saw that you wanted something.
 I also saw a bit of hunger, and guessing your thoughts from there wasn’t difficult.
 Another good example is love.
-If you loved me but weren’t doing anything about it,” Thea explained, blushing faintly, “I wouldn’t see anything.
-But as soon as you held the door for me or gave me a gift or even looked at me out of the corner of your eye, I could see the golden glow.
-So, if someone approaches Prince Nochdvor with malice, I’ll know and be able to warn you.”
+If you loved me but weren’t doing anything about it, I wouldn’t see anything.
+But as soon as you held the door for me or gave me a gift or even looked at me out of the corner of your eye, I could see the golden glow” Thea explained.
+“So if someone approaches Prince Nochdvor with malice, I’ll know and be able to warn you.”

 “People are made up of more than one feeling at a time.
-It’s what makes us people, messy as it sometimes is.
+It’s what makes us people, messy as it is.
 I’d see both the love and the ill wishes.”

 Leandros nodded.
 Curious, he asked, “What do you see when you look at me?”

-“Um,” Thea said.
-She eyed Leandros.
-“Are you sure you want to know?
+“Um.
+Are you sure you want to know?
 Some people don’t take it well.”

 “I am, and I can.”

-“I see,” he said, as calmly as he could manage.
+“Ah,” Leandros said, as calmly as he could manage.
 Feeling Roman’s eyes on him, he gestured vaguely at Roman with his braced hand.
 “And him?
 Selfishness?
 Cowardice?
 Apathy?”

 Despite himself, Leandros smiled.
-“We haven’t hired you yet, technically.”
+“We haven’t even hired you yet, technically.
+This will be dangerous.
+Do you understand that?”

 Roman stifled a laugh.